 Akiba Zettai is definitely a unique Japanese experience.
 The concept is pretty funny, with the staff acting like cats and being cute.
 Located a short 3 minute walk to the north west of Akihabara station.
 You can definitely have a little fun here and even wear the cat ears on your head!

-Their specialty is Omelette Rice.
+If you're curious about Akihabara maid cafe food, their specialty is Omelette Rice.
 They'll even write a short message or draw a picture with ketchup on top for you!

 Rated as one of the top maid cafes in Tokyo, Maidreamin definitely is an interesting spot to grab a coffee and bite to eat.
 The maids here sing and dance for the customers and is quite entertaining.
 The dishes they serve up here are uber cute.
 You definitely walk away with a great experience incomparable with any other kind of place in the world!
 Only a short walk down the main street in Akihabara you'll probably see a lot of people here as it's super popular with tourists and locals alike.
 Check it out!